 Pentel Markers –

 Set of 36 Vivid, water-based ink colors for a variety of applications.
 Durable fiber tip produces fine lines.
 The Generous ink supply is excellent for coloring.
 Snap-fit cap prevents the tip from drying out.
 Ideal for artists, designers, students, and children.
-Colors include: Baby blue, Beige, Black, Blue, brown, Carmine, Coral pink, Dark brown, Dark grey, Dark green, Dark red, Dull orange, Emerald green, Gold orche, Grayish green, Green, Heliotrope, Lemon Yellow, Light gray, Light green, Magenta, Marine blue, Ochre, Olive green, Orange, Pale orange, Pink, Prussian blue, Ram uber, Red, Silver gray, Sky blue, Steel blue, Turquoise, Violet and Yellow.
+Colors include: Baby blue, Beige, Black, Blue, Brown, Carmine, Coral pink, Dark brown, Dark grey, Dark green, Dark red, Dull orange, Emerald green, Gold ochre, Grayish green, Green, Heliotrope, Lemon Yellow, Light gray, Light green, Magenta, Marine blue, Ochre, Olive green, Orange, Pale orange, Pink, Prussian blue, Ram uber, Red, Silver gray, Sky blue, Steel blue, Turquoise, Violet and Yellow.

-Flair Fine Tipped Markers
+Flair Fine-Tipped Markers

 You can watch for these pens to go on special along with new colors being released every so often.
 This pack of 20 has all the basic colors.